eyob721/alx-low_level_programming/0x0B-malloc_free/README.md

     -   a function that creates an array of chars on heap, and initializes it with a specific character.
 It returns a pointer to the char array.
 -   1-strdup.c
     -   a function that returns a pointer to a newly allocated space on heap, which contains a copy of a string given as a parameter.
 The memory is allocated using malloc, and so it can be freed.
 Similar to the function strdup.
+-   2-str_concat.c
+    -   a function that returns a pointer to a newly allocated memory that contains a concatenated string of two strings, given as parameters.
+The memory is allocated using malloc.
+It returns NULL if there is failure in allocating memory.

 ## Advanced